mcgivrer/fromClassToGame/docs/chapters/22-add-child-relation-link.md

 ### PhysicEngine system

-As we render child, we must before update them, let modify the `PhysicEngine#update()` method to process also child objects.
+As we renderer child, we must before update them, let modify the `PhysicEngine#update()` method to process also child objects.

 ```java